mympy-dreamers/Backend/README.md

 - **npm server** to start the local server
 - **npm test** to start server using testing environment

+### Authorization
+Auth0 operates a cloud based identity platform for developers.
+It provides Auth0, a web-scale cloud solution that includes APIs and tools that enable developers to eliminate the friction of authentication and authorization of their applications and APIs.

+Auth0 is a Right Solution for Social Authentication because there are a lot of social networkslike Google, Facebook, Twitter.
+And all these services provide their own systems of authentication.

+Benefits of Auth0:
+-  Security
+-  Libraries with a large number of technologies.
+-  Quality API.
+-  A wide range of settings.
+- No need to maintain custume database

+Auth0's solution works with iOS, Android, and Windows Phone 8 platforms.
+Its platform is used by large and small enterprises, and startups.

 ### Backend framework goes here

 Accessibility and clarity comes with route specifications, therefore it's easier to have the server route to the following: